 By providing deep pressure touch, weighted blankets can promote relaxation and help break this cycle.
 This may trigger the release of the neurotransmitters dopamine and serotonin, which are feel-good hormones produced in the brain.
 These hormones help combat stress, anxiety, and depression.

-A study reported in the Journal of Alternative and Complementary Medicine indicated that grounding the human body while sleeping is an effective way to synchronize cortisol secretion with its natural, 24-hour circadian rhythms, especially in women.
+A study reported in the indicated that grounding the human body while sleeping is an effective way to synchronize cortisol secretion with its natural, 24-hour circadian rhythms, especially in women.
 Grounding helped reduce cortisol production in the participants during sleep.
 This improved their sleep and alleviated stress, insomnia, and pain.

 Another study found that 30-lb weighted blankets are a safe and effective way to reduce anxiety in adults.
 Of the 32 adults who participated in the study, 63 percent reported lower levels of anxiety.